SS Admiral Nakhimov: Sinking

 Admiral Nakhimov immediately took on a list on her starboard side, and her lights went out upon impact.
 After a few seconds, the emergency diesel generator powered on, but the lights went out again two minutes later, plunging the sinking ship into darkness.
-People below decks found themselves lost in the dark and rapidly canting hallways.
-Without power, the system of remote closing the watertight bulkheads' doors did not work (although, due to the flooding of two compartments, a ship with the current design would still not be able to stay afloat).
+People below decks found themselves lost in the dark and some struggled to find their way through the hallways, troubled by the ever increasing list of the ship.
+Without power, the system that remotely closed the watertight bulkheads' doors failed (although, due to the flooding of two compartments, a ship with the current design would still not be able to stay afloat).